Constitutionalization attempts in Iran: First protests

 In 1905 protests broke out over the collection of Iranian tariffs to pay back the Russian loan for Mozzafar-al-Din Shah's royal tour.
 In December 1905, two Persian merchants were punished in Tehran for charging exorbitant prices.
 They were bastinadoed (a humiliating and very painful punishment where the soles of one's feet are caned) in public.
 An uprising of the merchant class in Tehran ensued, with merchants closing the bazaar.
 The clergy following suit as a result of the alliance formed in the 1892 Tobacco Rebellion.

 The two protesting groups sought sanctuary in a mosque in Tehran, but the government violated this sanctuary and entered the mosque and dispersed the group.
 This violation of the sanctity of the mosque created an even larger movement which sought refuge in a shrine outside Tehran.
 On 12 January 1906 the Shah capitulated to the demonstrators, agreeing to dismiss his prime minister and to surrender power to a new "house of justice," (the forerunner to the parliament).
 The Basti - protestors who take sanctuary in mosques - returned from the mosque in triumph riding royal carriages and hailed by a jubilant crowd.

-In a scuffle in early 1906 the government killed a seyyed (descendant of the Prophet Muhammad).
+In a scuffle in early 1906 the government killed a seyyed (descendant of Muhammad).
 A more deadly skirmish followed a short time later when the government's Cossack Brigade killed 22 protesters and injured 100.
 The bazaar again closed and the ulema went on strike, a large number of them taking sanctuary in the holy city Qom.
 Many merchants went to the British embassy which agreed to offer protection to Basti in the grounds of their legation.